johnmholmes/Aquarium_Monitor_V2/Esp32 Software/Ato control/Readme.md

    1. Version 2 was the first pubished version which was working but I was not happy with it.
    2. Version 3 has been changed so that it only uses 2 topics to send out the current state of the Sump ad the ATO barrel. it still controls the ato pump on pin 5 for 10 secods.
 I will be creating the flow changes as well and add them to the relevent folder in the next few days.
 This will also need a change to be made for the display module to use the new mqtt payloads.
 The new module is being tested now to check for bugs.
 The two topics are "SumpState" which has 3 possible outputs "low, normal, and high" & "AtoState" which as 2 possible outputs "low water, high water".
+   3. Version 4 is now the latest version and has had a heart beat led added and also added a over ride facility to the module in the event that the sensor failed to respond to the water level. this will only run the pump for 5 seconds, when triggered from Node Red.

 ----